BabakShah/developerportal/pages/platforms/v3_2/raspberrypi/linuxARM.md

 ## Using the SDK

 The purpose of the SDK is to detect facial expressions and their underlying emotions, appearance and emojis from facial images.
 The SDK is distributed as a tarball.
-Its included assemblies enable integration with C++ applications and the data folder required by API in runtime:
+Its included assemblies enable integration with C++ applications and the data folder required by the API in runtime:

 * **affdex-native:** C++ Namespace headers and library files.
-* **data:** The classifier data files required by both affdex-native and Affdex libraries runtime.
+* **data:** The classifier data files required by affdex-native library in runtime.

 ## Getting started

 ##### 1. Download and extract the SDK archive

-Click on the download link from the table for the desired architecture:
+Click on the download link from the table:

 {% include custom/download_link.html platform="raspberry pi" build_version="3.2-" %}